recursivefaults/recursivefaults.github.io/_posts/2019-02-20-write-a-resume-that-doesnt-suck.md

 The second section and the meat of the resume is my experience.
 Starting off this can be pretty thin or really hard to conjure up.

-For each job or piece of experience you list, include these elements: Company name, years worked, and the value you created.
+For each job or piece of experience that you list, include these elements: Company name, years worked, and the value you created.

 Note I didn’t say to include your title.
 I also didn’t say to list what you did at your job.